dscho/pagefind-xkcd-demo/content/comics/2017-8-7-email-reply.md

 Dear Kevin,

 I'm sorry it's taken me two years to reply to your email.
 I've built up so much stress and anxiety around my email inbox; it's an unhealthy dynamic which is more psychological than technical.
-I've tried one magical solution after another, and as each one has failed, deep down I've grown more certain that the problem isn't email – it's me.
+I've tried one magical solution after another, and as each one has failed, deep down I've grown more certain that the problem isn't email &ndash; it's me.

 Regardless, these are my issues, not yours; you're my friend, and I owe you the basic courtesy of a response.
 I apologize for my neglect, and I hope you haven't been too hurt by my failure to reply.